 With credible, practical information about primary biliary cholangitis (PBC), you’re better able to determine what you can do to make the best choices for your health.
-Fortunately, we had the opportunity to talk with Dr Kris Kowdley, MD, Professor at Elson S. Floyd College of Medicine, Washington State University and Director of the Liver Institute Northwest, about PBC facts and his expert insights.
+Fortunately, we had the opportunity to talk with Dr Kris Kowdley, MD, professor at Elson S. Floyd College of Medicine, Washington State University, and director of the Liver Institute Northwest, about PBC facts and his expert insights.

 More Than PBC: What is PBC?